Can I Eat Expired Custard Apple?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, expiration dates and best quality dates are both important when it comes to Custard Apples.
 Expiration dates are about safety.
-It's the date until which the fruit is guaranteed to be safe to eat.
+It's the date until which the fruit is may be safe if properly stored to eat.
 Once it passes that date, the risk of spoilage or foodborne illness increases.
 So, it's best to toss them out after that date.
 On the other hand, the best quality date refers to the period when the Custard Apples are at their freshest and tastiest.
 After this date, the fruit may start to lose its flavor, texture, or nutrients, but it doesn't mean it's unsafe to eat.
 For me, I tend to follow the expiration date for safety reasons.
 But if I have Custard Apples that are just past their best quality date, I might still use them in smoothies or baked goods where the slightly diminished quality won't be as noticeable.
 It's all about using your judgment and senses to decide!

 How can I tell if Custard Apple has gone bad?